Table of Contents

 Yes, Delrin can be 3D printed.
 Most of its 3D printing applications are high performance engineering components like gears and bearings.
 For this purpose, you’ll have to use a 3D printing filament and the right equipment to do the printing.

-Also, keep in mind that if Delrin gets overheated it will produce formaldehyde fumes that are dangerous to inhale.
+Also, keep in mind that if delrin gets overheated it will produce formaldehyde fumes that are dangerous to inhale.

 Can You Mold Delrin?

-When molding Delrin, it is important to use the following best practices:
+When molding delrin, it is important to use the following best practices:

 • Maintain melt at optimum temperature for stability.